 I’m almost embarrassed to write about peace, given that I can be anxious so often.
 I don’t want to write something that feels disconnected from our present reality, and yet I believe most surely that God’s peace has a completeness and depth that will surpasses everything we could hope for.

 Continue reading Songs of the Spirit: peace (a poem)

+This is part of a series of poems on the virtues described as the fruit the spirit in Galatians 5:22-23.
 Once again, I’ve taken out my concordance and found out some surprising facts about the New Testament Greek.

 I like to think of patience as “love waiting”, as something that exists in its own right separate from any sense of sin or fallenness.
 But it’s still true that most of the uses of “patience” in the Bible are linked to the world not (yet) being as it should be.

 Continue reading Songs of the Spirit: patience (a poem)